Memory of Azov (Fabergé egg)

 The Memory of Azov (or the Azova Egg) is a jewelled Easter egg made under the supervision of the Russian jeweller Peter Carl Fabergé in 1891 for Tsar Alexander III of Russia.
 It was presented by Alexander III as an Easter gift to his wife, the Tsarina Maria Feodorovna.
 It is currently held in the Kremlin Armoury Museum in Moscow.

 Design

 Carved from a solid piece of heliotrope jasper, also known as bloodstone, the Memory of Azov Egg is decorated in the Louis XV style with a superimposed gold pattern of Rococo scrolls with brilliant diamonds and chased gold flowers.
 The broad flute gold bezel is set with a drop ruby and two diamonds that complete the clasp.
 The egg's interior is lined with green velvet.

+The design of the piece is based on the egg-shaped bonbonnières in the Rococo style.

 Surprise

 The surprise contained within is a miniature replica of the Imperial Russian Navy cruiser Pamiat Azova (Memory of Azov), executed in red and yellow gold and platinum with small diamonds for windows, set on a piece of aquamarine representing the water.
 The name "Azov" appears on the ship's stern.
-The plate has a golden frame with a loop enabling the model to be removed from the egg.
+The plate has a golden frame with a loop, enabling the model to be removed from the egg.